jrhunger/timesup2600/README.md

 * After a short random delay a new arrow appears
 * When time reaches 0 the game is over
 * After roughly half the time has elapsed, the arrow positions become random
+* Time unit is screen cycles (60/second)
+  * Before the game starts, use the select button to add time (max 2500)
+  * Delay between arrows is random between 16 and 127 cycles

 # Try it:
 Play here: [timesup (javatari)](https://javatari.org/?ROM=https://kismographic.binaryj.net/roms/timesup.bin)